kkkmr/bench_playroom/README.md

 Here, nothing is final and everything is on trial.

 ## 💡 Purpose
-This is a creative frontend sandbox where I test ideas, refine design patterns, and prototype scalable, accessible components—drawing from both software engineering.
+This is a creative frontend sandbox where I test ideas, refine design patterns, and prototype scalable, accessible components.

 ## 🚀 What You'll Find
 - Experimental React components